 I’ve seen plenty of bloggers start with one idea and then transition to a new one once they figured out what they preferred to write about, or once they saw what was resonating with their readers.
 There are plenty of name generator sites out there, but I’m not listing them as a resource because all they do is take your three or four words to describe your blog and then spit back out blog names using only those words.

 Next, you’ll need to pick a host.
-There are plenty of hosts out there and I’ve found that many of them are all owned by the same companies.
-One of those companies is EIG and they own a lot, including the one I use.
-You will find lots of different links for different hosting companies, but if you’re just starting out, start with one that not only doesn’t charge a lot upfront, but also doesn’t charge a lot once the intro special is over.
+There are plenty of hosts out there, and I’ve found that many of them are all owned by the same companies.
+One of those companies is EIG, and they own a lot of different host companies.
+You will find lots of different links for different hosting companies, but if you’re just starting out, start with one that not only doesn’t charge a lot upfront but also doesn’t charge a lot once the intro special is over.

 You can also take WordPress courses through Skillshare.